The slowness of SELECT COUNT(*) in MySQL 8.0 was fixed in 8.0.37!

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article describes how the well-known issue of SELECT COUNT(*) slowing down in MySQL 8.0 has been resolved in MySQL 8.0.37.
+This article describes how the notorious issue of SELECT COUNT(*) slowing down in MySQL 8.0 was resolved in MySQL 8.0.37.

 I hope this helps in some way.